AdobeDocs/journeys.nl-NL/help/using/building-journeys/timezone-management.md

 ## Een vaste tijdzone definiëren {#fixed-timezone}

 De tijdzone kan ook worden vastgesteld.
 Wis de vooraf gedefinieerde tijdzone en kies een tijdzone in de vervolgkeuzelijst.
-Als je een vaste tijdzone gebruikt, zal dat hetzelfde zijn voor iedereen die de reis binnenkomt.
+If you use a fixed time zone, it will be the same for all individuals entering the journey.

 Daartoe, in **[!UICONTROL Properties]** selecteert u een tijdzone.